The Family of the Vourdalak: Plot summary

 Marquis d'Urfé, a young French diplomat, finds himself in a small Serbian village, in the house of an old peasant named Gorcha.
 The host is absent: he left the house ten days ago along with some other men to hunt for a Turk outlaw, Alibek.
 Upon leaving he told his sons, Georges and Pierre, that they should wait for him for ten days sharp and, should he come a minute later, kill him by driving an aspen stake through his heart because he would no longer be human but instead a vourdalak (vampire).

 The day the Marquis comes to the village is the tenth day of Gorcha's absence.
 The family awaits the hour with growing anxiety and there he is, appearing on the road at 8 o'clock in the evening, exactly on the time he left ten days ago.
 His sons are uncertain as to how this strange precision should be interpreted.
 Georges suspects his father became a vourdalak, Pierre insists otherwise.
 Then Georges' son dies inexplicably.
 The French diplomat has to leave the house and continue his travel.

 Half a year later on his way back from his mission, d'Urfé returns to the village only to find it abandoned.
-Coming to the familiar house he stays for the night, being allured by Sdenka, Gorcha's daughter he fell in love with during his first visit, who appears to dwell in the empty house.
+Coming to the familiar house he stays for the night, being allured by Zdenka, Gorcha's daughter he fell in love with during his first visit, who appears to dwell in the empty house.
 He later realizes that he has fallen under the mind-spell and charms of a vampire.
 He makes an attempt to leave, comes under a massive attack of vourdalaks, with the entire Gorcha family among them, and makes a miraculous escape, having to thank his own good luck and the agility of his horse.